The Social Media Landscape

 Social media is a subject which seems to divide a lot of opinion.
-Some people think it’s brilliant because they have used it to expand their business, some believe it’s a waste of time or only for the ‘shallow Instagram generation’ and others are intimidated by it and the potential dangers it could pose to their children.
-After all, there are an overwhelming amount of social media websites popping up now, which makes it difficult to keep up with all the privacy settings, child-friendly versions and parental controls available.
+Some people think it’s brilliant because they have used it to expand their business.
+Some believe it’s a waste of time or only for the ‘shallow Instagram generation’.
+Others are intimidated by it and the potential dangers it could pose to their children.
+After all, there are an overwhelming amount of social media websites popping up now.
+This makes it difficult to keep up with all the privacy settings, child-friendly versions and parental controls available.
+That is why Safer Internet Day was created.

 Education, at school and at home, is one of the most important things when it comes to online safety.
 This is why we teamed up with Kathryn Price, owner and founder of KSPTechCare, to deliver an assembly on Safer Internet Day about things that children should be aware of when going online.

 At the start of the assembly, we asked the children how many of them own a mobile phone and the majority of the room raised their hands.
-After we found out how many young people own a mobile, we informed them about how to use “the little computers in their pockets” safely.
+We then informed them about how to use “the little computers in their pockets” safely.
 Kathryn and I explained why passcodes on phones should only be known by them and their parents/guardians and made it clear that “if you send a nasty message to somebody that’s the same as bullying face to face”.

 After we had finished giving the presentation, we were pleased to hear lots of questions from the children.
 Some of these included: